 Significance of Project Scheduling Template Excel

-- A project schedule is a project’s timetable, consists of arranging activities and set milestones that have to be achieved within a certain time frame.
+- A project schedule is a project’s timetable, which consists of arranging activities and set milestones that have to be achieved within a certain time frame.

 - An effective project schedule reflects the following useful information,